johnchaffee/platform-docs/4.-design/a.overview.md

 Stoplight Studio comes in two flavors:

-- Studio Web - A module available as part of Stoplight Platform
+- Studio Web - A module available as part of Stoplight
 - Studio Desktop - A downloadable desktop application for offline use, supporting macOS, Windows and Linux

 They both do the same job: help you create and modify content in your workspace's projects, and push changes back.
 Stoplight Studio chooses to do away with awkward two-way syncs introduced by some tools, and sticks to tried and tested Git-based workflows.